dkidney/gibbonsecr/README.md

 ## 3. Report problems

-If you experience any problems with the installation process please email me at darrenkidney@yahoo.co.uk (please let me know what operating system you are using and the version numbers for your installations of R, RStudio and XQuartz).
+If you experience any problems with the installation process please email me at darrenkidney@googlemail.com (please let me know what operating system you are using and the version numbers for your installations of R, RStudio and XQuartz).